 Then, he wets one side of the flattened dough and pastes them in circular lines inside the oven.
 Each oven can accommodate about 150 pieces of dough.
 Once that is done, he places the coconut shell burning charcoal into the oven.
 Even before Liew covers the oven with its lid, the dough begins to rise due to the expansion of the maltose filling from the heat.

 Although Liew checks on his pastries off and on, he would only harvest them after about fifteen minutes.
 By then, the biscuits have already turned golden brown.
 Harvesting them is an art by itself as Liew is careful not to break the biscuits as they are scrapped off from the wall of the oven.

 Explaining the science behind using coconut shells to fuel the oven, Liew said, “The fire from coconut shells is very strong and once the shells turn to charcoal, the heat can be retained for a longer time.
 Moreover, compared to wood, they are clean.
 Without sparks, they do not produce charcoal ash, which would affect the quality of the biscuits.

 “We are very careful with quality.
 Therefore, we also specially order heat-resistant bags to pack the biscuits for our customers.
 Hot off the oven, heong peah should only be served after about one hour to allow them time to cool down significantly.”

 Despite working almost round the clock, demand has outstripped supply at Seng Kee Food Trading.
 The realistic Teoh is contemplating upgrading to electric ovens too to cope with demand.
 In the meantime, let’s enjoy these coconut shell-broiled heong peah while they last!

-Note: An edited version of this article [Taste of the old days] was published on 1st August, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Taste of the old days] was published on 1st August, 2015, in The Malay Mail.

 Note: View larger images by clicking on an image once this page has completely loaded.
 Then navigate by clicking on the right or left side of image.